Business Insurance

 This operational guidance was reviewed by the 70 / 30 Business Operations Intelligence Team, specializing in business operations, payroll compliance, workforce automation, licensing, and multi-state operational requirements.

-Commercial property insurance protects your business assets from physical damage or loss.
-In Alaska, this coverage is essential due to unique environmental risks and operational considerations.
+Commercial property insurance protects your business assets against physical loss or damage.
+In Alaska, this coverage is essential due to unique environmental risks and operational challenges.

-• Business Personal Property: Protection for equipment, inventory, furniture, and supplies located on your business property.
+• Business Personal Property: Protects equipment, inventory, furniture, and supplies located on your premises or within your control.

-• Equipment Breakdown: Some policies include coverage for mechanical or electrical equipment failure critical to your operations.
+• Equipment Breakdown: May cover mechanical failure or electrical breakdown of critical equipment used in your operations.

-• Loss of Income: Optional coverage that compensates for income lost if your business operations are interrupted due to covered property damage.
+• Business Interruption: Often available as an add-on, this covers lost income and ongoing expenses if your business operations are disrupted due to covered property damage.

 Operational Considerations in Alaska